 I walk into the other room where he’s going through all the things I had given his family.
 The camera and flashlight has disappeared.
 I ask him where it is, and he runs off, shutting the door to my house.

 Dilemma: Mohamed appears to have stolen my camera and flashlight.
 I stood there perplexed.
 If I complain to his father, I know he’ll get the daylights beat out of him, and I don’t want that.
 I also know there’s a risk that if I get into an argument with Allal about it, I could severe my relationship with this family in my final days in site.
 Also not what I want.
 But if I don’t complain, I let him get away with stealing.
 For a moment, I consider, “Well, you are American; you can afford to buy a new camera and a new flashlight.”
 But on principle, he still stole, and that’s not okay with me.
-So I decide, nope, it’s their culture, and if they want to beat their children over stealing, that’s their prerogative.
-I can’t just let Mohamed get away with this.
-Not when I already gave their family so much.
+I had given their family so much.
+And I decided to say something but try to mitigate whatever would happen as best I could.
 I ring up Allal and his wife answers, and I just say, “Your son came to my house this morning, and he has my camera and flashlight.”
 Allal then gets on the line and says something I can’t understand over the phone and then hangs up.
 Alright.
 That was solved.
 I guess.

 Twenty minutes later, Mohamed shows up at my door empty-handed insisting he didn’t steal anything.
 “Where‘s my camera,” I asked him.
 He walks into the room where I put the things I’m giving his family, opens up a drawer and shows me that he put my camera and my flashlight under a blanket in the drawer.
 Okay, so, you didn’t technically steal it.
 You hid it hoping, what, that I would forget about it, so you could “steal” it later?
 I asked him why he did that, and he lies to my face and says he didn’t do anything and that he doesn’t know how the camera got there.
 Then, he tries to change the subject, “Oh what’s this, Fouad,” he points at some dental floss.
 Nope.
 Not changing the subject.
 I start shaming him left and right and in the middle of shaming him decide that I don’t care, that I like him too much to stay mad at him.
 I smile slightly and tell him to get out of my house and tell his father I would see them tomorrow and not beforehand.